Joseph Wresinski Archives and Research Centre

 In the beginning, a man and a will

-From the very beginning, Joseph Wresinski insisted on everything being written down and documented so as to keep track of the commitments and combats of the activists, friends, volunteers and allies who are committed to eradicate poverty.
+From the very beginning, Joseph Wresinski insisted on everything being written down and documented so as to keep track of the commitment and combat of the activists, friends, volunteers and allies who are committed to eradicate poverty.

-Today, this ambition is carried out by the JWC, situated in Baillet-en-France.
-From the outset, through writings, photos, sound recordings, films and works of art, the people involved in the Movement have built up a real heritage destined to be gradually enriched over time.
+Today, this ambition is carried out by the Joseph Wresinski Archives and Research Centre (JWC), situated in Baillet-en-France.
+From the outset, through writings, photos, sound recordings, films and works of art, the people involved in ATD Fourth World have built up a heritage destined to be gradually enriched over time.
 These archives are the source of a history of the actions to overcome extreme poverty and of the struggles to eradicate it.

 «Many people don’t like us and wish we had never existed; but here at the Centre, now that I have visited it, I know that we can no longer be ignored».